 - Show Page;

 You can’t see the information about registrations in WPForms Lite.
 It’s a PRO feature.
 But you can integrate your plugin with Uncanny Automator, which will collect all registrations in Google Sheets.
 Also, if you need to create a payment form, you need WPForms PRO.

-The free plugin allows you to create multi-column layouts and use Conditional Fields, Calculated Content, Repeaters, and Dynamic Values.
+The free plugin allows you to create multi-column layouts and use Conditional Blocks, Group Break Fields, Repeaters, and Range Fields.
 In addition, you can get massive functionality for free to create unique forms.
 For example, you can post forms on existing pages or create a landing page to post them.
 You can also make a PayPal payment form using the free JetFormBuilder version.

 Also, if you need to make some post submit action after the user fills out the form, use one of these options:

 - Call Webhook;